Call Now - Open 24/7

 Time matters critically in these cases.
 The longer you wait, the worse your legal position becomes.
 Prosecutors view delayed reporting as evidence of consciousness of guilt and are less likely to show leniency.

-• Yield right-of-way when required
+• Yielding right-of-way when required.

-• Check blind spots before turning
+• Checking blind spots before turning or changing lanes.

-• Never drive in bike lanes
+• Never driving in a bike lane.

 How Drivers Can Prevent Cyclist Accidents